miguel-porto/homem-luzula/README.md

 ## What is this app for?

-For conducting floristic surveys (species inventories) as fast as you can.
+For conducting **floristic surveys** (species inventories) **as fast as you can**.

+## But how?

-This app is optimized for greatly speeding up and simplifying field data collection, in the form of species lists with ID, abundance, phenological state and other data.
+This app is optimized for **greatly speeding up** and simplifying **field data collection**, in the form of species lists with
+ID, abundance, phenological state and other data.

-Species are recorded by tapping its abbreviation (4 letters).
+Species are recorded by tapping its abbreviation (4 letters or less).
 The abbreviation is looked up in the user defined checklist and matching species are displayed for selection.
-For example, "sarv" will match *Stachys arvensis*, *Sinapis arvensis*, among others.
+For example, "sarv" will match *Stachys arvensis*, *Sinapis arvensis*, among a few others, depending on the reference checklist.
 Phenological state and ID uncertainty can be directly specified with one tap.

-Further, you can pin some species in a quick access toolbar, so you can record their occurrence (species, date and coordinates) with a single tap.
+Further, you can **pin some species in a quick access toolbar**, so you can record their occurrence (species, date and coordinates) with a single tap.
 This is useful when you're conducting a fine scale occurrence map of a few species.

+Full **GPS navigation over aerial imagery** is integrated, and **GIS vector layers can be added** (e.g. for displaying the limits of the study area, a grid, etc.).

 Data is output as CSV text tables, that can easily be uploaded to any database.
+Tracklog is exported in GeoJson format, compatible with GIS software.

-## What is this app **not** for?
+## What is this app not for?

-Not for identifying species in the field.
+**Not for** identifying species in the field.
 This app assumes you already know the species that you are inventorying.
 This app is for serious field work at high speed.

 ## Highlights